 Excellent news for all users who use the cloud shell editor.
-Microsoft announced that Azure Cloud Shell now uses the Project Monaco.
-The Monaco code editor is open source code editor that is found in Visual Studio.
+Microsoft announced that Azure Cloud Shell now uses Project Monaco.
+The Monaco code editor is an open-source code editor that is found in Visual Studio.

-The new editor brings features like syntax coloring, autocompletion, code snippets and a file explorer to easily navigate of the Cloud Shell file system.
+The new editor brings features like syntax coloring, autocompletion, code snippets, and a file explorer to easily navigate the Cloud Shell file system.

 If you want to try, the shell is housed on Azure infrastructure and is free to use except that it requires having an Azure Storage account, which incurs monthly storage and data transfer costs.
 The Azure Storage account is needed to add persistent file storage